axiomabsolute/cs410-information-retrieval/README.md

 6. Output the midi version of a piece
 7. Evaluate the system by randomly selecting sections from the music21 corpus and probabilistically introducing various types of errors

-## Methods

-## Architecture

-At a fundamental level, FIRMS operates primarily on the concept of *stemming*.
-Each piece is broken into a number of small sections called *snippets*.
-These snippets are passed through several stemmers, each of which produces one or more *stems* capturing a particular dimension of the snippet.
-For example, a stem may capture the pitches, rhythms, or contour of notes within snippet.
-These stems are persisted in an index for efficient lookup.

-When a user enters a query, the query is passed through the same process, first breaking it up into snippets, then passing each snippet through the same stemmers.
-The resulting stems are looked up in the pre-constructed index, returning a list of locations within each piece that match the given snippet.
-From there, the results may be aggregated using one of several scoring mechanisms.

-This particular implementation uses a local SQLite database to store the pre-computed snippets, stems, and other information as a flat-file relational structure.
-Each stemmer type is an instance of the abstract `FirmIndex` class, which hides the details of the storage mechanism used.

-### Scaling and Improvements

-One interesting side-effect of the chosen architecture is that the applciation may be trivially scaled by hosting multiple instances behind a load balancer.
-On insert, an arbitrary instance could be chosen to store the piece.
-On query, a scatter-gather approach could pass the query to each instance, and the final results streamed back to the load balancer for aggregation.
-This approach would enable parallel persistent storage IO on each instance.
-With some further modification, each instance could be configured to locally aggregate results before passing them on for final aggregation, effectively recreating the MapReduce pipeline.

-There are many musical aspects not captured by the current implementation, including:

-* Unpitched percussion
-* Tied notes
-* Repeated sections

 ## Examples

 The `./examples` directory contains a number of example music scores that can be added to the system for demo purposes.
 Each of these pieces is in the public domain and are available at [OpenMusicScore](http://openmusicscore.org/).
 To add these pieces to the index, run